 IP2Fire is a web application that is designed to give IT pros the ability to retrieve firewall group information for a given IP or range of IP's.

 Malware protection is a centralized service that protects students, faculty, and staff against viruses and other malicious software.
-Malwarebytes is provided as part of this larger service.

 Your NetID is a unique identifier assigned to you across all University of Illinois campuses.
 With your associated NetID password, it serves as your login to most University computing and networking services.

 Security is available to consult with any campus entities regarding security and privacy needs and requirements

 This is an umbrella service that encompasses the areas where security interacts with people.
 The people side of security, if you will.
 Services include training, educational materials (easy guides, etc), web site, social media, and end user documentation.